HajarTalaat/Konecta-Project/README.md

 Before getting into the implementation details, here's a high-level diagram of the project's architecture.
 It illustrates the various components of the DevOps pipeline, from version control to infrastructure provisioning, containerization, CI/CD automation, deployment, and monitoring.

 ![diagram-export-4-27-2025-11_59_47-PM](https://github.com/user-attachments/assets/db9d10f0-85b5-45db-b03a-785370ffc660)

+# 🛠 Technologies Used

+AWS (EKS, EC2, S3, ECR)

+Terraform (Infrastructure Provisioning)

+Ansible (Server Configuration)

+Docker (Containerization)

+Kubernetes (Orchestration)

+Jenkins (CI/CD Automation)

+Prometheus and Grafana (Monitoring)

+GitHub (Version Control)

+# 📋 Prerequisites

+Before starting, ensure you have the following tools installed:

+Terraform: To provision infrastructure on AWS (EKS, EC2, S3).

+Ansible: For automating the Jenkins setup.

+AWS CLI: For managing AWS resources from the command line.

+kubectl: To interact with the Kubernetes cluster.

 # ✅ Step 1: Infrastructure Provisioning with Terraform: